steelsleuth/vigilant-meme/index.md

 ## Welcome to my Blog

 This is the personal blog of a security researcher who is fond of buying too many books.
+My views obviously are my own and do not reflect my company or any organization I could represent.

 ## Articles